The Expanly Playbook

 We are committed to providing you with the core equipment you need to do your job effectively.

-Home Office Stipend: To ensure you have a comfortable, ergonomic, and professional home office setup, new employees receive a one-time stipend.
+• Home Office Stipend: To ensure our remote employees have a comfortable, ergonomic, and professional home office setup, new remote hires receive a one-time stipend.
 Your manager will discuss and confirm the specific amount for your location with you as part of the hiring process.
 This can be used for items that improve your physical workspace and your remote presence, such as an external monitor, a quality chair, a good webcam, a microphone, or dedicated lighting for video calls.
-If for some reason you can’t work from home, let’s discuss the possibility to rent a co-working space near you.
+If for some reason you can't work from home, let's discuss the possibility to rent a co-working space near you.
+For team members based in Helsinki, our headquarters provides a fully-equipped, ergonomic workspace.

 B. Software, Systems & Access